csegura/portera/readme.md

 #### Motivation

 Coronavirus quarantine time at home, brought me to learn node.
 I began to do a sample project for the company where I work because it was something that I have in mind for some time ago.
 The project its like a middleware between our different management software and third part applications, this middleware should contain all bussiness logic necesary by thrird part systems.
-This part is more or less completed and I would wan add a GraphQL interfece.
+This part is more or less completed and I would want add a GraphQL interfece.
 Then problem was that I have only my laptop and between code editor and web interface I haven´t enaugh screen to show query logs.
 Then I thought that I could use my tablet as a remote log viewer, and here is the result !!!

 ##### Installation